-Section 24D provides a deduction in respect of certain security expenditure actually incurred by a taxpayer in a year of assessment which is not otherwise allowable as a deduction under the Act.
-The deduction applies to a "National Key Point" (NKP) as defined in section 1 of the National Key Points Act, No. 102 of 1980, or "place" or "area" which, although not declared as an NKP, has been evaluated and approved by the Minister of Defence or any person or committee appointed by the Minister as such a place or area in respect of which measures for the efficient security thereof ought to be taken by the taxpayer.
+Section 24D provides a deduction for certain security expenditure actually incurred by a taxpayer in a year of assessment which is not otherwise allowable as a deduction under the Act.
+The deduction applies to a "National Key Point" as defined in section 1 of the National Key Points Act, 1980, or "place" or "area" which, although not declared as an National Key Point, has been evaluated and approved by the Minister of Defence or any person or committee appointed by the Minister as such a place or area on which measures for the efficient security of the place or area ought to be taken by the taxpayer.

-No deduction will be granted unless confirmation has been received by the Commissioner for SARS from the Minister of Defence or any person or committee appointed by the Minister to the effect that the expenditure incurred was deemed necessary or expedient (section 24D(2)(b)).

-Section 24D is restrictive in its application and will therefore only be of relevance to a limited number of taxpayers.
+No deduction will be granted unless confirmation has been received by the Commissioner for SARS from the Minister of Defence or any person or committee appointed by the Minister to the effect that the expenditure incurred was deemed necessary or expedient [section 24D(2)].
+Section 24D is restrictive in its application and will therefore only be relevant to a limited number of taxpayers.